-The Baby-Friendly Initiative is known to be a difficult and challenging journey.
+The Baby-Friendly Initiative is known to be a time of intense exploration and learning and all part of an organizations journey to success.
 Facilities across Canada spend many years working towards the minimum standards outlined by the Breastfeeding Committee for Canada.
-While the goal of Baby-Friendly designation has not yet been reached, in only two years, the program has built a sturdy foundation for breastfeeding care in Wood Buffalo.
+While the goal of Baby Friendly designation has not yet been reached, in only five years, the program has built a sturdy foundation for maternal child care and infant feeding in Wood Buffalo.

 There have been several successes that include the Baby-Friendly Initiative website, and community events, but the most significant successes this year are the relationships with our partners and community.
 Seeds have been planted in the Wood Buffalo region, throughout the North Zone, and across the province of Alberta.
-The momentum must now be carried as work is completed towards final designation.
+The momentum must now be carried as work is completed towards final designation as well at within the Alberta Health Services organization.